 As childcare providers, it’s important to work with parents to provide a supportive environment in which the child feels comfortable and confident.

 To help you understand how to foster that environment, Care Courses offers the course, Toilet Learning.
-The course discusses when toilet learning should begin, how to prepare the child, effective techniques, and tips for collaborating with parents.
+The course discusses when toilet learning should begin, how to prepare the child for potty training, effective techniques, and tips for collaborating with parents.

 Perhaps the most important step in the toilet learning process is determining if the child is ready to begin.
 If you start too soon the child may not fully grasp the concepts being presented to him or her and it may make for a more stressful process for both childcare providers, parents, and the child.